-Gas vs. electric RC flying.
+Gas (IC) vs. Electric (EP) RC Flying

-Which power type wins in the gas vs. electric rc flying battle?
+The big question... which power type wins in the gas vs. electric rc flying battle?

-There are, of course, pros and cons to each and hopefully this page might help you decide which type of powered rc airplane to choose, if you're stuck in the "can't decide" category.
+It's a well-argued question, and as ever there are pros and cons to each.
+Hopefully this article might help you decide which type of powered rc airplane to choose, if you're stuck in the "can't decide" category.

-This has largely been due to electric rc airplanes and helicopters becoming so widely available, more affordable and easier to fly than ever before which is a great result of the ongoing global electronic revolution.
+This has largely been due to electric rc airplanes and helicopters becoming so widely available, more affordable and easier to fly than ever before - a great result of the ongoing global electronic revolution.

-Above: a tough call!
-The electric Hobbico NexStar Select EP (left) and
+Above: a tough call: the electric Hobbico NexStar Select EP (left) and

 its glow powered cousin (right) roughly matched in performance and price.